Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 19.58.10 UTC
+- WIB: Kamis, 6 November 2025 20.38.30 UTC
-- WITA: Kamis, 6 November 2025 20.58.10 UTC
+- WITA: Kamis, 6 November 2025 21.38.30 UTC
-- WIT: Kamis, 6 November 2025 21.58.10 UTC
+- WIT: Kamis, 6 November 2025 22.38.30 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

 Kategori: friendship